< Back to Blog Home Page

 Providing access to tools is just the first step; ensuring new hires know how to use them effectively is what drives productivity.
 This part of the IT onboarding checklist focuses on structured training for all software and platforms essential to a data or AI professional's daily work.
 This includes everything from collaboration hubs like Slack and Microsoft Teams to specialized data tools like Databricks, Airflow, or Snowflake, and data visualization platforms such as Tableau or Power BI.
 The objective is to shorten the learning curve and integrate new team members into existing workflows quickly.

-Two computer monitors on a wooden desk displaying software dashboards with graphs and data, under 'Tool Onboarding' title.
+Two computer monitors on a minimalist wooden desk displaying data analytics dashboards with graphs and charts.

 How to Implement Tool and Software Onboarding